 Cherimoya Fun Facts

-Often considered one of the best-tasting fruits in the world, cherimoyas are becoming more popular in the U.S. for their rich, creamy texture and mildly sweet flavor, which makes excellent smoothies and tea.
+Often considered one of the best-tasting fruits in the world, cherimoyas are becoming more popular in the U.S. for their rich, creamy texture and sweet flavor, which makes excellent smoothies and tea.
 This exotic tropical fruit is native to the Andes Mountain region, but grows in similar, moderate climates throughout the world, including Southern California.
-Its nutritional benefits include vitamins A and C, copper, magnesium, iron, and manganese, and there is a growing conversation regarding its possible cancer-inhibiting capabilities.
+Its nutritional benefits include vitamins A and C, copper, magnesium, iron and manganese, and there is a growing conversation regarding its possible cancer-inhibiting capabilities.